pycontribs/jira/docs/jirashell.rst

     In [1]:

-This is a specialized Python interpreter (built on IPython) that lets you explore Jira as a service.
+This is a specialized Python interpreter (built on IPython) that let's you explore Jira as a service.
 Any legal Python code is acceptable input.
 The shell builds a ``JIRA`` client object for you (based on the launch parameters) and stores it in the ``jira`` object.